-As mentioned in Place of Detention, the Reception Conditions Regulations amend the places an asylum keeper can be detained to include any police station and Cloverhill Prison.
-Whether this means that female detainees will now no longer be detained in a female-only prison is unknown.
+As mentioned in Place of Detention, the Reception Conditions Regulations amend the places an asylum seeker can be detained to include any police station and Cloverhill Prison.
+Whether this means that female detainees will no longer be detained in a female-only prison is unknown.

 Regulation 19 of the Reception Conditions Regulations sets out detention conditions in that detained applicants shall: (a) be kept separately from any prisoner detained in the place of detention; (b) be kept separately from other third country nationals who are not applicants and who are detained in the place of detention; and (c) have access to open air spaces.